 Claude joined DALSA with the acquisition of the Bromont foundry in 2002.
 He has been Executive Vice President and General Manager since April 2010.
 Prior to that he was Vice President and General Manager since October 2007, and Vice President & Assistant General Manager since April 2004.
 Previously he was Director of Operations for DALSA and Director of Operations for Zarlink Semiconductor.
 Claude is Co-Chair of the Board of Directors of NanoQuebec, and in May 2010 was appointed to the Board of Governors of the Council of Canadian Academies.

-Guido is Executive Vice-President & General Manager of the Professional Imaging Division from January 2014.
-Guido joined DALSA from Wistron, and before that Philips, where he served as COO of the Polymer Vision business unit ( flexible O-TFT displays).
-Prior to this he was the Marketing and Sales Director of Philips Imaging Business Line., Additionally, Guido has a long and distinguished history in semiconductor operations.
-During his time at Philips Semiconductors he fulfilled different roles within BU-Foundries.
+Guido became President of the Healthcare Group in 2019, including Teledyne DALSA X-ray and Teledyne e2V RF Power.
+Previously he was EVP and GM Professional Imaging (X-ray) and Teledyne ICM (NDT-/Security- systems).
+Healthcare is for instance delivering components and sub-systems solutions in Medical- and Dental- Radiology systems and Radio Therapy systems.
+In 2014 Guido joined DALSA from Wistron, and before that Philips, where he served as COO of the Polymer Vision business unit ( flexible O-TFT displays).
+Prior to this he was the Marketing and Sales Director of Philips Imaging Business Line.
+Additionally, Guido has a long and distinguished history in semiconductor operations.
+During his time at Philips Semiconductors he fulfilled different roles within BU-Foundries and related Joint Ventures.

 B.Sc., M.Sc., M.B.A.